notmumu/catfish/README.md

-Check if your Id has been hacked/
+Check if your Id has been hacked.